Board of Directors

 Mr. Ward is a board member of Polo Canada, a national sports organization committed to the promotion of polo.
 He is a member, former director and treasurer of the Toronto Polo Club.
 Mr. Ward is a member of the Canadian Owners and Pilots Association (COPA) and is also a member of the Toronto Club.

-In his current role, Art Mannarn is responsible for ensuring that CIBC’s retail banking processes are effective, efficient and client focused and for the successful execution of strategic initiatives.
-Since joining CIBC in 1989, Mr. Mannarn has held progressively more senior executive roles in both operations and sales.
+In his previous role as an Executive Vice-President at CIBC, Art Mannarn was responsible for ensuring that CIBC’s retail banking processes were effective, efficient and client focused and for the successful execution of strategic initiatives.
+Since joining CIBC in 1989, Mr. Mannarn held progressively more senior executive roles in both operations and sales.

 Prior to leading Business Support & Strategic Initiatives, Mr. Mannarn was Executive Vice-President, CIBC Global Operations and INTRIA, and Senior Vice- President, CIBC Corporate Services.
 He has also held the positions of Deputy Head of CIBC Wood Gundy and President and Chief Operating Officer of CIBC Investor Services Inc.